-- An Alaska Contractor License Bond/Surety Bond: A surety bond is defined as a three-party agreement that “guarantees the principal will act in accordance with certain laws.
-If the principal fails to perform in this manner, the bond will cover resulting damages or losses.”
+- An Alaska Contractor License Bond/Surety Bond: You will also need a surety bond.
 The required amount of this bond will depend on what type of contractor you are.
 General Contractor Handyman applicants are required to submit a $5,000 bond per project and can choose between a surety bond, a cashier’s check, and a time certificate of deposit or savings passbook.
 General Contractors Without Residential Endorsement, on the other hand, will pay for a one-time $25,000 bond.
 It’s worth remembering that you likely will not have to pay the full amount of the bond to get bonded.

-- Liability Insurance: You’ll need to obtain insurance for public liability ($50,000 for injury or death to one person, $100,000 for more than one) and property damage (not less than $20,000) from a legitimate insurance agency.
+- Liability Insurance: You’ll need to obtain insurance for public liability ($50,000 for injury or death to one person, $100,000 for more than one) and property damage (not less than $20,000) from a legitimate insurance agency or bonding company.

 - Workers’ Compensation: Under AS 23.30 of the State Code, evidence of workers’ compensation is a requirement for registration as a construction contractor.
 However, according to AS 23.30.025, an “all states endorsement” is not acceptable, and the insurance must be provided by a private carrier registered in Alaska, and the policy written in a way specific to Alaska law.
 The good news is that your company might be exempt from carrying workers’ comp insurance if you don’t actually have any employees.

 - Fees: Your nonrefundable application fee ($65.00) and license fee ($235.00) should be made payable to “State of Alaska”.